Logiqx/gps-details/docs/devices/garmin/activities/driving-2024-06-30/README.md

 #### Stand Up Paddling

 The image below shows how position-derived speed (green) and Doppler-derived speed (red) differ.

+There is some evidence of filtering being applied to the positional data, although not as much as the cycling activity.

 The recorded speeds clearly lag behind the positional data and are heavily filtered, which will be to cope with the paddling action.